Sydney Law School

 The law school has produced many leaders in law and politics, including six Prime Ministers, four Federal Opposition Leaders, two Governors-General, eleven Federal Attorneys-General, and 20 out of 56 justices of the High Court (plus five from the broader University)—more than any other law school in Australia.
 The school has also produced 24 Rhodes Scholars and several Gates Scholars.

-Sydney Law School has approximately 1,700 LLB and JD students; 1,500 postgraduate coursework students; and 100 postgraduate research students.
-There are now 24 chairs, including the Challis Professors of Law, Jurisprudence and International Law.
 In 2010, the School replaced its graduate-entry Bachelor of Laws (LL.B.) degree with the Juris Doctor (J.D.) degree.
 The LL.B. degree remains as part of an undergraduate double degree program.
+Today, it has approximately 1,700 LL.B. and J.D. students, 1,500 postgraduate coursework students, and 100 postgraduate research students.
+There are now 24 chairs, including the Challis Professors of Law, Jurisprudence and International Law.

 History

 The law school was inaugurated in 1855 and established by the Act to Incorporate and Endow the University of Sydney 1850 (NSW) and an 1855 University Senate by-law, becoming the third faculty (after the Faculty of Arts and Sydney Medical School) of the University of Sydney.

 The Faculty of Law commenced its work in 1859, primarily as a body of assessment and examination rather than teaching.
 In 1890, the first chair was appointed to the faculty and a full legal academic programme commenced at the Faculty.

 Prior to 2011, Sydney Law School was the sole school under the Faculty of Law, under the College of Arts and Humanities, one of the three constituent colleges of the university.
 As part of a re-organisation of faculty organisation, in 2011 the Faculty of Law was renamed Sydney Law School, adopting the better-known name of its sole school.